 Lastly this panel mentions the arrival of the Cartaginians to the peninsula, which took place following defeat in the first Punic War, and faced with the necessity of obtaining silver to pay economic reparations to Rome.
 They obliged the natives to increase the rate of silver production.
 At the same time copper mining began to decline, being replaced by iron mining.

-Moving on to the following panel we come to the Romans, to whom we owe the first known legislation that dealt with mining issues, in which it is stated that mine workers should be slaves of the subjugated peoples.
+Moving on to the following panel with the audioguide we come to the Romans, to whom we owe the first known legislation that dealt with mining issues, in which it is stated that mine workers should be slaves of the subjugated peoples.
 Particularly notable is the roman mine in the valley of Alcudia in the region of Puertollano.
 The Romans applied their knowledge of military and civil engineering to advance new techniques in the excavation and deepening of mines, in particular methods for the reinforcement of galleries and a system for the extraction of water through the use of water wheels and Archimedes' screws, a device invented in the 3rd century B.C. by the man who gave it his name.
 In these panels we can see drawings of a cross section of a roman gallery where we can make out in the upper part the use of waterwheels for the extraction of subterranean water.
 After the Roman period, mining activity in the area slowed until the middle of the 16th century.

 Before leaving this area we should take a look at the panels showing the maps of the province of Ciudad Real which show the most important mineral deposits, and also the glass cabinets which house examples of minerals unique to this area.

 THE BEGINNINGS OF PUERTOLLANO.
 FROM PREHISTORIC TIMES UNTIL 1348